jguegant/tech.blog/content/C++/dense-hash-map.md

 <center><img width=35% height=35% src="{filename}/images/dark-souls.webp" alt="Dark Souls"/></center>

-Disclaimer: there are lot of extremely talented people (abseil team with their Swiss Tables, Malte Skarupke's flat hash map...) that have been researching for years how to make the perfect associative container.
+Disclaimer: there are lot of extremely talented people (abseil team with their Swiss Tables, Malte Skarupke's flat hash map...) that have been researching for years how to make the quintessence of an associative container.
-While the one I am presenting here has decent performance (more so than the standard ones at least), it is not bleeding-edge.
+While the one I am presenting here has really decent performance (more so than the standard ones at least), it is not bleeding-edge.
-I encourage you after this post to have a look at what these talented people have produced recently.
+I encourage you to read this post as an introduction to the wonderful world of hash maps then explore a bit more what these talented people have produced recently.

 ### Freeing ourselves from the standard constraints: